builtbycorelot/NFL/docs/docker.md

 docker-compose ps
 ```

 All services should be listed as `Up`.
+The API is reachable on port `10000`.
-You can then browse to [http://localhost](http://localhost) to see the web pages served by Apache.
+You can browse to [http://localhost](http://localhost) to see the web pages
+served by Apache.
 Neo4j is available on port `7474` and PostgreSQL on `5432`.

 ## Shutdown